 At Shea Stadium in Queens, New York, the second Showdown at Shea saw more than 30,000 people witness the comeback of WWF champion Bruno Sammartino, two months after fracturing his neck against Stan Hansen.

-As a precursor to the Ali versus Inoki fight on CCTV, André The Giant faced boxer Chuck Wepner, "The Bayonne Bleeder," in a worked mixed style match at Shea.
-Wepner lost by countout after André unceremoniously dumped him outside of the ring.
+As a precursor to the Ali versus Inoki fight on CCTV, André The Giant faced scrappy boxer Chuck Wepner, "The Bayonne Bleeder," in a worked mixed style match at Shea.
+Wepner lost by countout after André unceremoniously dumped the spirited boxer outside of the ring.

 Rocky III starring Sylvester Stallone, had a similar scene when Sly went against Thunderlips "The Ultimate Male" Hulk Hogan.